spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_ifu.rst

    - Resampled cubes will be written out to disk if ``save_intermediate_results`` parameter has been set to `True`

- * Creates a median image from resampled :py:class:`~jwst.datamodels.IFUCubeModel` observations
+ * Creates a median image from the set of resampled :py:class:`~jwst.datamodels.IFUCubeModel` observations

    - Median image will be written out to disk if ``save_intermediate_results`` parameter has been set to `True`